 Let the plunger go.
 What happens?
 (The plunger pops back and then stops).
 Why do you think this happens?
 (The air which was compressed in the syringe expands to its original state and pushes the plunger back out).

-Using 2 syringes of the same size:
+For the following, use 2 syringes of the same size.